mec2021045/My-M.Tech-Thesis-Graphene-Gas-sensor/README.md

 # M.Tech-Thesis-Graphene-Gas-sensor
-# Detection of Nitrogen oxide Gas using Pristine ,Defected &amp; (Copper ,Gold and Platinum) Doped Graphene sheet.Project is going to be published as Research paper journel
+# Detection of Nitrogen oxide Gas using Pristine, Defected &amp; (Copper, Gold, and Platinum) Doped Graphene sheet.
+The project is going to be published as a Research paper journal
 ## Abstract
 The goal of the work is to make the best version of Graphene as a Gas sensor to detect gas like Nitrogen Oxide (NO) using different types of transition metals (Cu/Gold/Platinum) doped into a Graphene sheet and creating a Single Vacancy(SV) in middle of Graphene sheet.
-Doped and defects are considered as a deformity in material that deteriorates its performance.
-However, at Nano-scale level defects and doped lead to generating a useful and novel material for device application.
+Doped and defects are considered as a deformity in material that deteriorates its performance, however, at the Nano-scale level defects and doped lead to generating a useful and novel material for device application.
 In the present report, Pristine, Defected & doped Graphene sheets are being explored as a sensing material for toxic NO Gas.
-Designed Graphene devices with different cases for electrical I-V characteristics.
+We designed Graphene devices with different cases for electrical I-V characteristics.
-The sensing mechanism is studied with the help of its Electronic nature, Charge transfer, Adsorption Energy, Electrical Properties (I-V), sensitivity.
+The sensing mechanism is studied with the help of its Electronic nature, Charge transfer, Adsorption Energy, Electrical Properties (I-V), and sensitivity.
-## Implimention:
+## Implementation:
-The Present work has been performed using density functional theory and non-equilibrium Green’s function (NEGF)  framework implemented through a quantum ATK -VNL .
+The Present work has been performed using density functional theory and non-equilibrium Green’s function (NEGF)  framework implemented through a quantum ATK -VNL.
 To assess the sensing behavior of Graphene sheets towards NO Gas, its geometric structures, electronic and transport properties in pristine, Defected & doped Graphene sheets are being explored or studied before and after adsorption of NO gas can be used as a sensing material for toxic NO Gas.
 The sensing mechanism is studied with the help of its Electronic nature, charge transfer, Density of State, Adsorption Energy, Electrical properties (I-V), Recovery time, and Sensitivity.
 The electronic nature helps me to know conducting nature of Graphene sheets with different cases.